meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-system-token-create.md

 subcommand: token
 ---

-# mesheryctl system token create
+# meshplayctl system token create

 Create a token in your meshconfig